 Ending Point: Besisahar

-The trail descends toward Bimtang, Dharapani, and then Besisahar after traversing the pass.
+After crossing Larkya La, the trail descends toward Bimtang, Dharapani, and then Besisahar after traversing the pass.
 To help trekkers understand how the route progressively re-enters the lower valleys, the Manaslu circuit trail map provides a clear picture of this decline.
-Many use this point as a connection to the Annapurna Circuit or to end their journey with a jeep ride back to Kathmandu.

-Key Landmarks and Highlights on the Map
+Highlights on the Manaslu Circuit Trek Map

 You will notice a number of sites on the Manaslu Circuit Trek map that contribute to making this trip one of Nepal's most memorable.
 In addition to serving as trailheads, these locations allow trekkers to enjoy the natural beauty, rich cultural heritage, and formidable challenges of the Himalayas.